mantidproject/mantid/docs/source/concepts/MDHistoWorkspace.rst

       Dimension 1 Name: Dim2 id: Dim2 Range: -10.0-10.0 EnergyTransfer
    The dimension assigned to X = Dim1
    The dimension assigned to Y = Dim2
-   The dimension assigned to Z = Workspace does not have a Z dimension
+   Workspace does not have a Z dimension

 Accessing the Data
 ##################